digitallawyer/openlegaldictionary/README.md

 - run `jekyll serve`

-Once the application is running, you can run the following command (make sure to replace 'admin-key' with your Algolia admin key.)
+Once the application is running, you can run the following command (make sure to replace 'admin-key' with your Algolia admin key) to sync the definitions you imported with Algolia.

 - `ALGOLIA_API_KEY='admin-key' jekyll algolia`